mohit1997/Dzip-torch/README.md

 ./bsc d modeloutput modelinput
 ```

-## Links to the Datasets with description and trained boostrap models can be accesed [here](./Datasets.md)
+## Links to the Datasets with description and trained bootstrap models can be accesed [here](./Datasets.md)